ARI vs VICI: Which is Better to Buy in 2026?

 Should I invest in ARI or VICI for long term?

-For long-term investing, consider that ARI has HOLD rating with 67% confidence, while VICI has BUY rating with 82% confidence.
+For long-term investing, consider that ARI has a C grade with 76% confidence, while VICI has a A grade with 76% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about ARI vs VICI?